iocss/crossass/README.md

 ## Roadmap

 1. Add public API to get Module ~~name, parent,~~ modifiers(?).
+2. Add public API to get parent & current modifers(?).
-2. Exporting with namespace like `.namespace .module`, `.namespace .module-modifier`.
+3. Exporting with namespace like `.namespace .module`, `.namespace .module-modifier`.
-3. Make x-extend() mixin to be more flexible, robust.
+4. Make x-extend() mixin to be more flexible, robust.
-4. Almost done all I want to.
+5. Almost done all I want to.
+6. Live Template for IntelliJ IDEA family (PhpStorm, WebStorm etc.) I use, maybe.
-5. Use more, test more.
+7. Use more, test more.

 ## Summary